'Scouts, players & coaches' - How Saudi Arabia are implementing a generational transformation | Goal.com India

 But the West Asian side came back strong, qualifying for the 2018 World Cup in Russia and have now made it to Qatar 2022 as well.

-Much of the credit for Saudi's resurgence as a force to be reckoned with in Asia is down to a comprehensive vision executed by the Saudi Arabian Football Federation (SAFF), led by General Secretary Ibrahim Alkassim.
+Much of the credit for Saudi's resurgence as a force to be reckoned with in Asia is down to a comprehensive vision executed by the Saudi Arabian Football Federation (SAFF), led by President Yasser Al Misehal and General Secretary Ibrahim Alkassim.
 The country went back to its grassroots and nurtured players, coaches and scouts.
 This focus on all aspects of the footballing ecosystem has now paid dividends.

 Saudi's focus on youth has seen them perform well in age group tournaments in the recent few years.
 Earlier this year, Saudi Arabia won the U23 Asian Cup in Uzbekistan.
 Ibrahim Alkassim explained how they moulded a strong group of youngsters who will lead the national team in the coming years.